fnv234/6.1040-3Dev-backend/problem_framing.md

 **Direct stakeholders (key roles):**

-- Participants (friends, coworkers) — provide inputs and receive insights.
+- Employees being reviewed — receive feedback reports and action plans.

-- Hosts/organizers — create sessions, invite participants, choose templates.
+- Raters (peers, managers, direct reports) — provide structured and free-text feedback.

-- App moderators / content reviewers — manage reports, content quality.
+- HR administrators / team leads — set up cycles, choose templates, view team-level reports, monitor for toxicity, bias, and quality issues.

-- Developers / product team — design features and privacy controls.
+- Developers / product team — design features, privacy controls, and LLM integration.

 **Indirect stakeholders:**

-- Non-participating observers (people in photos/mentions) — Concern: being described or profiled without consent if referenced in free text or photos.
+- Job candidates and future teammates — Concern: hiring or promotion decisions influenced by 360 reports they cannot see or contest.

-- Employers / HR (if used in work settings) — Concern: inadvertent profiling could influence hiring/promotion or workplace dynamics.
+- Legal/compliance officers — Concern: data retention, GDPR/privacy law compliance, and audit requirements.

-- Minors / parents — Concern: children’s data or personality summaries could be stored or shared without appropriate safeguards.
+- LLM service providers (if enabled) — Concern: processing sensitive employee feedback; data sharing agreements.

-- Public figures / acquaintances — Concern: their name or content used in group prompts could lead to reputation issues.
+- Former employees — Concern: historical review data may persist and influence references or re-hiring decisions.

 **One person, multiple roles**

-A team lead organizes an offsite and creates the session (direct stakeholder as Host).
-Later, she joins another company-wide "fun" session created by someone else and fills out prompts as a participant (direct stakeholder as Participant).
-Separately, HR reads exported group summaries after the event (she becomes an indirect stakeholder whose profile influences decisions she did not control).
+A team lead sets up a 360 cycle for her team (direct stakeholder as Administrator).
+She is also reviewed by her manager and peers in the same cycle (direct stakeholder as Reviewee).
+Later, she provides upward feedback on her manager (direct stakeholder as Rater).
+In each role, she has different privacy expectations and power dynamics.

 **Non-targeted / nefarious use**

-- Coordinated profiling for harassment: bad actors create groups to produce targeted summaries used to manipulate or ostracize an individual.
+- Retaliation and surveillance: managers use the system to identify and penalize employees who give critical feedback, stunting honesty.

-- Social engineering: group insights could be mined to craft persuasive scams (e.g., personalized phishing).
+- Gaming and collusion: groups of employees coordinate to inflate or deflate ratings for specific individuals.

-- Surveillance / workplace monitoring: managers use the app as a covert assessment tool to evaluate employees’ traits.
+- Weaponized reports: malicious actors submit false or exaggerated negative feedback to harm a colleague's standing or career.

 **Variation in human ability & breakdowns**

-- Vision: users with low vision may fail to read personality charts or color-coded group maps.
-If visual cues are primary, they miss nuance.
+- Vision: users with low vision struggle with small text in reporting, or admins with color-coded charts without labels or image-heavy dashboards.

-- Hearing: audio snippets (music) without captions exclude deaf users; voice prompts must have text alternatives.
+- Cognitive load: complex rubrics, jargon-heavy prompts, or multi-step workflows create barriers for neurodivergent users or those with limited literacy.

-- Motor control: small drag-and-drop or timed games create barriers; rapid tap interactions can be infeasible.
+- Motor control: small drag-and-drop interactions, small click targets, or time-limited forms exclude users with motor impairments.

-Design must include screen-reader labels, text transcripts for audio, large-target controls, and alternative input modes.
+Design must include accessible UI, screen-reader support, high-contrast and colorblind-friendly palettes, clear language, and flexible interaction modes.

 **Changing hands (account transfer)**

-Accounts may be passed between people (e.g., a party organizer hands a recurring session to a friend).
-Challenges: ownership of stored group data, ambiguous consent for previously collected inputs.
-Features to smooth transfer: clear ownership metadata, a one-click "transfer ownership" with consent notifications to participants, and configurable data retention/export policies.
+When a team lead leaves and a new manager takes over, ownership of the 360 cycle and historical reports may transfer.
+Challenges: consent for data access by the new owner, ambiguous retention policies, and potential misuse of old feedback out of context.
+Features to smooth transfer: explicit ownership metadata, transfer workflows with participant notifications, and configurable data expiry or anonymization.

 **Consider children (seven-year-old scenario)**

-A seven-year-old creates a "class sleepover" game and asks classmates to add favorite songs and draw emojis.
-The app produces a playful "friendship map."
-Influence: it may shape how the child categorizes peers (in-group/out-group), teach labeling behaviors, and introduce privacy concepts early.
-The app should limit data retention for minors, require parental consent, and present results in age-appropriate, non-evaluative language.
-For this, the templates they'll be able to access will be restricted based on the user's reported age.
+A seven-year-old uses a school-adapted version of the app where classmates rate each other on teamwork for a group project.
+The app generates a "team strengths" report.
+Influence: it may reinforce social hierarchies, teach early labeling behaviors ("leader" vs. "follower"), and expose children to peer judgment.
+The app should use age-appropriate, growth-oriented language, require parental and teacher consent, limit data retention, and avoid deterministic labels or rankings.

 **Ethics Insights (each: observation + design response)**

 1.
-    - **Observation (Non-targeted use / Features)**: The app’s group synthesis feature could be repurposed to single out and shame an individual by aggregating negative prompts.
+    - **Observation (Stakeholders — power asymmetry / Features: role-based access)**: Managers with access to individual-level comments may identify and retaliate against employees who provide critical upward feedback, undermining honesty and psychological safety.
-    - **Design response**: Limit per-session visibility controls and require explicit consent before publishing individual-level summaries.
-Add a "no single-target" rule enforced by automated detection that prevents sessions whose inputs focus adversarially on one person.
+    - **Design response**: Default to role-aggregated, anonymized reports with k-anonymity thresholds; provide separate private-to-manager and private-to-individual channels with clear disclosure; allow employees to mark sensitive comments as redacted from manager view; audit and flag unusual access patterns.
 2.
-    - **Observation (Privacy / Stakeholders)**: Participants may not understand downstream uses of their inputs (exports, integration with music services), leading to unexpected sharing.
+    - **Observation (Time — short-term burden vs. long-term culture / Features: solicitation engine)**: One-shot annual review cycles create rater fatigue, generic feedback, and long delays between feedback and action, reducing effectiveness over time and eroding a culture of continuous improvement.
-    - **Design response**: Implement clear, inline consent dialogs per input type, a privacy dashboard showing where data went, and granular export controls; default to minimal sharing and require opt-in for integrations and exports.
+    - **Design response**: Introduce feedback windows, and frequency caps per rater; more frequent cycles compound into sustained behavior change rather than annual check-the-box exercises.
 3.
-    - **Observation (Variation in Ability / Features)**: Relying on music or audio as primary signals excludes deaf users and disadvantages those with limited bandwidth.
+    - **Observation (Pervasiveness — surveillance risk / Features: data collection scope)**: If widely adopted, continuous 360 cycles could become a form of workplace surveillance, archiving subjective judgments that lose context over time and stunt experimentation or risk-taking.
-    - **Design response**: Provide equivalent text-based inputs (song title text, mood tags) and automatic transcript generation; ensure group reports synthesize non-audio signals equally and include an explicit "audio optional" mode.
+    - **Design response**: Enforce strict retention limits with automatic expiry, and governance controls that prevent repurposing data; prohibit off-hours or non-work monitoring; make data scopes visible and reviewable by participants.
 4.
-    - **Observation (Changing Hands / Data lifecycle)**: When ownership transfers, previous participants may not want older data accessible under new ownership, causing privacy harm.
+    - **Observation (Values — fairness and bias / Features: LLM summarization)**: Automated summarization may amplify majority opinions, wash out minority voices, or introduce stereotyped language, unfairly harming individuals from underrepresented groups or with dissenting viewpoints.
-    - **Design response**: Introduce transfer workflows that notify all prior participants and offer a 14-day window to revoke or anonymize their past inputs before ownership changes take effect.
+    - **Design response**: Require human-in-the-loop review of LLM outputs; run bias and balance checks; attach quote-level provenance; enforce neutral phrasing guidance; allow recipients to challenge summaries and append context; make LLM use opt-in per cycle with transparency about model providers.
 5.
-    - **Observation (Children / Ethical framing)**: Presenting personality labels to children risks fixed-mindset formation and peer categorization.
+    - **Observation (Stakeholders — small-team anonymity / Features: k-anonymity thresholds)**: In small teams, role-labeled feedback (e.g., "from your direct reports") combined with writing style can deanonymize raters, deterring honest critique and exposing vulnerable employees to retaliation.
-    - **Design response**: For under-13 users, use playful, growth-focused language (e.g., "things you like to try"), avoid deterministic labels, and require parental controls that limit sharing outside the immediate group.
+    - **Design response**: Enforce per-role k-anonymity minimums; if thresholds are not met, aggregate roles or suppress attributions entirely; warn administrators before launching under-threshold cycles; offer trusted-only aggregate fallback mode.
 6.
-    - **Observation (Indirect stakeholders / Employers)**: Exports or screenshots could be used by managers to make HR decisions based on informal group content.
+    - **Observation (Time — data lifecycle and consent / Features: retention, exports)**: Long-term storage of sensitive feedback creates future harm as organizational context changes, people leave, and old judgments are repurposed beyond their original intent without renewed consent.
-    - **Design response**: Watermark exported summaries with context (session date, "non-clinical, non-validated") and offer an enterprise setting that disables export/printing for workplace templates to reduce misuse.
+    - **Design response**: Set default retention limits per cycle with automatic archival or deletion; support reversible anonymization; watermark and scope exports with context ("not for HR decisions"); maintain immutable access logs; provide participant data access requests and deletion rights consistent with privacy law.